prezi/snakebasket/README.md

 snakebasket's purpose is to solve these two headaches.
 Here are the two main things snakebasket **does** (but pip doesn't):

-1. Recursively reads requirements from simple `requirements.txt` or old-school `setup.ph` files when `sb install` is run.
+1. Recursively reads requirements from simple `requirements.txt` or old-school `setup.py` files when `sb install` is run.

 2. Decides between conflicting versions and installs the latest one, regardless of where in the dependency tree it can be specified.